r3ps4J/r3_prospecting/README.md

 ```
 ensure r3_pawnshop
 ```
-- Import the sql file into your database
+- Add the items to your shared.lua

 ## Credits
 This resource was made from [glitchdetectors example handler](https://github.com/glitchdetector/fivem-prospecting-example).